rancher/rke2/developer-docs/upgrading_kubernetes.md

 ## Release Checklist

 This checklist is meant to help prevent missing a step in the release process.
-Be sure to reference the sections above for futher detail on each step.
+Be sure to reference the sections above for further detail on each step.

 - [ ] Tag new Hardened Kubernetes release
 - [ ] Update Helm chart versions